 - The ammonia level is too high.

 If you are using tap water, there is a possibility that it contains a bit of chlorine.
-For humans this can be beneficial, but for turtles, it can irritate their eyes.
+For humans, this can be beneficial, but for turtles, it can irritate their eyes.

 Now, I want to be clear here that tap water that contains chlorine is not going to kill or injure your turtle.
 It’s possible however that the chlorine is simply irritating your turtles’ eyes to an extent that is too uncomfortable to enter the water.

-How to Fix Water Quality Issues
+How To Fix Aquarium Water

 You can completely remove this possibility by doing 1 of 2 things: